Imamzadeh Mausoleum (Shamakhi): History

 The mausoleum was built on the tomb of one of the sons of the fourth imam, Zeynalabdin – Allama Seyyid Mohammed Saleh al-Madirris.
 Also, Seyid Mirmehdi Agha Seyidali oghlu, who had worked here as akhund for a long time, was buried here in 1911.
-The mosque was built in 1370 and was reconstructed on the basis of project of Zivar bey Ahmadbayov in 1910–1917.
+The mosque was built in 1370 and was reconstructed because of the project of Zivar bey Ahmadbayov in 1910–1917.
 Generally, the mosque is supposed to be built five times.
-In 1991 it was restored under leadership of akhund, Haji Elshan Rustamov.
+In 1991, it was restored under the leadership of akhund, Haji Elshan Rustamov.
 It is possible that 400 people can worship here at the same time.

 The mosque complex consists of three parts – pilgrimage (Allama Seyyid Mohammed Saleh al-Madirris was buried there), place of worship and hoseyniyeh.